Testbild-synth/Krach-X-Switch-Eurorack/README.md

 You can find the schematic and BOM in the root folder.
 For the PCBs, the module has one circuit PCB and one panel PCB.
-You can order them on any common PCB manufacturing service, I used [JLCPCB](https://jlcpcb.com/).
+You can order them on any common PCB manufacturing service, we used [JLCPCB](https://jlcpcb.com/).

 Standard settings should be fine, but as there is exposed copper on the panel you should go with a lead free surface finish (ENIG/Leadfree HASL).
 If the panel sizes are not recognized correctly (may happen with my export sometimes) just put 128.5x50mm.